bytecodealliance/wasm-micro-runtime/doc/build_wasm_app.md

 # Prepare WASM building environments

-WASI-SDK version 8.0+ is the major tool supported by WAMR to build WASM applications.
-There are some other WASM compilers such as the standard clang compiler and Emscripten might also work [here](./other_wasm_compilers.md).
+For C and C++, WASI-SDK version 12.0+ is the major tool supported by WAMR to build WASM applications.
+There are some other WASM compilers such as [Emscripten SDK (EMSDK)](https://github.com/emscripten-core/emsdk) and the standard clang compiler, which might also work [here](./other_wasm_compilers.md).

-Install WASI SDK: Download the [wasi-sdk](https://github.com/CraneStation/wasi-sdk/releases) and extract the archive to default path `/opt/wasi-sdk`
+To install WASI SDK, please download the [wasi-sdk release](https://github.com/CraneStation/wasi-sdk/releases) and extract the archive to default path `/opt/wasi-sdk`.

+For [AssemblyScript](https://github.com/AssemblyScript/assemblyscript), please refer to [AssemblyScript quick start](https://www.assemblyscript.org/quick-start.html) and [AssemblyScript compiler](https://www.assemblyscript.org/compiler.html#command-line-options) for how to install `asc` compiler and build WASM applications.

+For Rust, please firstly ref to [Install Rust and Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) to install cargo, rustc and rustup, by default they are installed under ~/.cargo/bin, and then run `rustup target add wasm32-wasi` to install wasm32-wasi target for Rust toolchain.
+To build WASM applications, we can run `cargo build --target wasm32-wasi`, the output files are under `target/wasm32-wasi`.

-Build WASM applications
+Build WASM applications with wasi-sdk
 =========================

+## 1. wasi-sdk options

 You can write a simple ```test.c``` as the first sample.